 Electronic Data Interchange (EDI) has become mandatory to maintain trading partner relationships.
-It maintains digital connectivity, which is crucial to attaining higher productivity and agility in this competitive era.
+It maintains digital connectivity, which is crucial to attaining higher productivity and agility in this fiercely competitive era.
 Companies worldwide, be they large, medium, or minor, are looking forward to adding, modernizing, and expanding their EDI communication and software.
 And to assist them, many software development companies offer product engineering services that also provide robust EDI solutions.
 There is a lot to consider and many decisions to make when adopting EDI transactions in an enterprise.
-The two most fundamental and popular EDI formats are Direct EDI and EDI VAN (Value Added Network).
+The two most fundamental and popular EDI types are Direct EDI and EDI VAN (Value Added Network).
 Each offers different opportunities and challenges for businesses and supply chains throughout the EDI communication.

 You must choose the right approach and the best EDI format to meet partner compliance requirements and reap maximum benefits from EDI connectivity.
-Yes, there are many options for EDI solutions available, but selecting the one that aligns with your business needs and partners’ EDI system is crucial.
+Yes, there are many options for EDI providers available, but selecting the one that aligns with your business needs and partners’ EDI system is crucial.

 Being new to EDI, if you are also wondering which one is best for you, we are here to solve this confusion once and for all.
 We have listed the pros and cons of Direct and Indirect EDI below and other essential information to help you pick the right EDI approach.
 Take a read: